CALLS FOR WORK

 Learn more.

-Buffalo Latino Village is looking to establish a Latino art gallery and is in search of images to exhibit.
+Buffalo Latino Village is looking to establish a Latino art gallery and is in search of exhibition material.
 Images contributed or donated will be:

 • Displayed on their online website with headshot and bio